msaifyan/Hashtables/README.md

 ![Screen Shot 2021-10-10 at 11 48 48 AM](https://user-images.githubusercontent.com/86497342/136709479-109f4b48-ef70-41e0-ba61-2c41e0f2ae5c.png)

-***Hashtable***<br>
+***Hash Table***<br>
-Hash table consists of two main components: Hashtable and Hash Function.
+Hash table consists of two main components: hash table and hash function.
-A hashtable is represented as a list of lists (a.k.a buckets): For our dataset we are creating a hashtable with 26 buckets.
+A hash table is represented as a list of lists (a.k.a buckets).
+For our dataset we are creating a hash table with 26 buckets.
 Each bucket is a container corresponding to every letter in the English alphabet.

 This is how an empty hash table looks in memory.